rohaquinlop/automathon/README.md

 # Default styling
 automata.view("DFA Visualization")

-# You an decide between png and svg file formats
+# You can decide between png and svg file formats
 # If you want to add custom styling, you can use the following

 automata.view(